 If you are someone who is going to use this for hikes where you may need to take extra food, jackets, and water, then the Pinnacle 12 is the obvious choice.

-If you are new to the brand, you should definitely take a look and see what Nathan Sports has for sale!
+If you are new to the brand, you should definitely take a look and see what Nathan Sports (including these sunglasses) has for sale!
 Not only do they have these hydration vests, but they also have plenty of other exercise gear.

 As for these vests in particular, I hope you have learned a little about these vests, and which one you might choose for your running and hiking journey.